-Strategic Planning Template Гурє Item # Goal Stra Associated Enterprise Objective Description 0 1.3.2 Investigate best practices for retention at other universities and, as appropriate, implement those practices to significantly increase retention rates for undergraduate and graduate students.
-The goal is to maintain an overall student retention/graduation rate from fall to fall of a minimum of 85% for all degree-seeking students at the undergraduate and graduate level, respectively.
-0 1.3.3 In collaboration with community colleges, local businesses, and other organizations, increase overall enrollment by an average of 1.5% per year through FY20 for off-campus UG (including non-degree and returning adults), professional development, graduate and executive-education students at the North Campus and other sites as determined by community needs and resources.
-2 Education, Training, and Human Provide students the global and interdisciplinary perspectives necessary to address the social, G 2 Development economic, environmental, ethical, scientific and political issues of the 21st century • 2.1 Recruit, enroll and retain an academically distinguished, well-prepared and diverse student S 2.1 body 0 2.1.1 per year in under-represented minorities through FY20 - to levels more reflective of the greater community to promote dissemination of ideas and perspectives from varying cultures and life experiences.
-0 2.1.2 Following the Diversity Strategic Plan, increase diversity of faculty to levels more reflective of the greater community to promote dissemination of ideas and perspectives from varying cultures and life experiences by providing diversity training to a minimum of 20 faculty per year through FY20.
-0 2.1.3 Following the Diversity Strategic Plan, increase diversity of staff to levels more reflective of the greater community to promote dissemination of ideas and perspectives from varying cultures and life experiences by providing an average of fifteen programs or special events per year through FY20.
-S 2.2 Provide up-to-date facilties and infrastructure to enhance academic, co-curricular and extra- curricular programs.
+, Strategic Planning and I Performance Measurement Template Statewide Enterprise Strategic Objective Туре Item# Goal Strategy Measure Description Base 2017-18 Target Actual Time Applicable Data Source and Availability Calculation Method Meaningful Use of Measure М 1.3.3 In collaboration with community colleges, local businesses, and other organizations, increase overall enrollment by an average of 1.5% per year through FY20 for off-campus UG (including non-degree and returning adults), professional development, graduate and executive-education students at the 593 570 505 Fall count CHE official data files Used to track effectiveness of maintaining the potential for growth at the North Campus Education, Training, and Human Development G 2 Provide students the global and interdisciplinary perspectives necessary to address the social, economic, environmental, ethical, scientific and political issues of the 21st century s 2.1 Recruit, enroll and retain an academically distinguished, well-prepared and diverse student body М 2.1.1 Following the Diversity Strategic Plan, increase diversity of students by an average of 1% per year in under-represented minorities through FY20 to levels more reflective of the greater community to promote dissemination of ideas and perspectives from varying cultures and life experiences.
+18.0% 18.0% 14.7% 16.3% 16.6% 12.6% 19.1% 19.3% 16.2% Fall CHE official data files Native Hawaiian/Pacific These data are consistenly tracked by senior administration and the Board of Trustees to monitor progress in URM enrollments. М 2.1.2 Following the Diversity Strategic Plan, increase diversity of faculty to levels more reflective of the greater community to promote dissemination of ideas and perspectives from varying cultures and life experiences by providing diversity training to a minimum of 20 faculty per year through FY20.
+139 135 78 July 1-June 30 Provost's Office count of faculty attending diversity training workshops We use this to monitor our diversity training associated with faculty and instruction.
+We have fine-tuned our inclusive learning environments workshop in new faculty orientation, based on feedback.
+Also, our Office of Institutional Diversity has introduced a series of new diversity workshops for 2017-18. М 2.1.3 Following the Diversity Strategic Plan, increase diversity of staff to levels more reflective of the greater community to promote dissemination of ideas and perspectives from varying cultures and life experiences by providing an average of fifteen programs or special events per year through FY20.
+25 10 21 July 1-June 30 Office of Diversity total number of OID programs and workshops Creating diversity programs, workshops, and events focusing on creating a safe place (home) for individuals and groups to self-identify, be recognized, and affirmed has received positive responses most likely due to the idea of creating space for individual self-affirmation while also promoting inclusivity.
+S 2.2 Provide up-to-date facilties and infrastructure to enhance academic, co-curricular and extra-curricular programs.